 AICL is a wholly owned subsidiary of AGH, writing property and casualty insurance business to both commercial and retail clients.
 Additionally, AICL provides underwriting, claims and administration services.
 The lines of business written by AICL include property, motor, marine and casualty.
 The majority of business written is direct insurance, with a small proportion of reinsurance coverage to the Bermuda market.
 AICL's comprehensive reinsurance arrangements help to mitigate significant events, namely windstorms.

-AICL's gross written premiums by line of business and by geographical region for the years ending March 31, 2023 and 2022 are as follows:
+AICL's insurance revenue by line of business and by geographical region for the years ended March 31, 2024 and 2023 were as follows: